Justinator/lamers/README.md

 );
 ```

 We also decided to use the job application form that Lamers Bus Lines had already been using through JotForm instead of the default application form that this plugin output.
-To overwrite this edits were made to wp-job-openings > single-job > form.php.
+To overwrite this edits were made to wp-job-openings-edited-files > single-job > form.php.
 The below embed script was added from JotForm to open their application in a popup window, instead of taking users to the JotForm website

 ```
 <script src ="https://form.jotform.com/static/feedback2.js" type="text/javascript"></script><script type="text/javascript">